When building accessible web applications, developers have long relied on ARIA and role attributes to fill gaps in native HTML.

 Agile accessibility is the incorporation of accessibility principles and practices into the agile software development methodology.

-Ensuring accessibility is an a constant and iterative process throughout the development cycle meaning making sure that software and web applications are designed and developed with accessibility in mind from the very beginning.
+Ensuring accessibility is a constant and iterative process throughout the development cycle, meaning making sure that software and web applications are designed and developed with accessibility in mind from the very beginning.

 Tracking accessibility KPIs is a critical step in ensuring that your digital products are accessible to all users.